Ford Falcon (XF): Specification levels

+The ride and handling were described as competent, but the unpowered steering was heavy at low speeds with an overly strong castor action after performing a manoeuvre such as a U-turn.
+Power steering was an option on higher-specification models, which in contrast was described by some as too light.

-An optional "S" pack was available on some models, featuring body stripes, fog lamps, styled wheels, Falcon "S" badging, steering rack adjustment, driver's lumbar support, driver's seat tilt and footrest, and sports instrument cluster.
+An optional "S" pack was available on some models, featuring body stripes, fog lamps, styled wheels, Falcon "S" badging, steering rake adjustment, driver's lumbar support, driver's seat tilt and footrest, and sports instrument cluster.

 Ford produced some limited-edition, value-packaged vehicles during the XF series, including the Falcon Silver Edition sedan of 1985 to commemorate the 25th anniversary of the Ford Falcon in Australia.
 Also, a six-seater GL-based Falcon Family Edition sedan and wagon were offered in 1986.
 These limited-edition vehicles featured unique versions of two-tone "style-tone" paintwork.

 Nissan Ute

 The Nissan Ute was a badge-engineered version of the XF Falcon utility sold by Nissan in Australia from July 1988 to September 1992.
 Nissan Utes were sold as a result of a model-sharing scheme known as the Button car plan.
 In an attempt to rationalise the Australian automotive industry, the Button plan induced car manufacturers to share core platforms.
 For this particular vehicle, XF series Ford utility vehicles were rebadged as "Nissan".

 Nissan did not offer the various equipment levels of the Ford donor vehicle, instead offering only two basic trims (DX and ST) without the option of an "S" pack.
 The plan was generally considered a "disaster" by the industry, as the car buying public steered clear of the badge-engineered vehicles.
 Furthermore, spare parts could often be purchased from only the original vehicle maker—as was the case with the Nissan Ute.
 The model code was "XFN".